What Is Bitcoin Mining?

 - It is done by solving complex cryptographic hash puzzles to verify blocks of transactions that are updated on the decentralized blockchain ledger.

 Solving these puzzles requires powerful computing power and sophisticated equipment.
 In return, miners are rewarded with Bitcoin, which is then released into circulation hence the name Bitcoin mining.

 What Is Bitcoin?

-Bitcoin is the first decentralized digital currency that allows peer-to-peer transfers without any intermediaries such as banks, governments, agents or brokers, using the underlying technology of blockchain.
-Anyone around the world on the network can transfer bitcoins to someone else on the network regardless of geographic location; you just need to just open an account on the Bitcoin network and have some bitcoins in it, and then you can transfer those bitcoins.
-How do you get bitcoins in your account?
+Bitcoin is the first decentralized digital currency that allows peer-to-peer transfers without any intermediaries such as banks, governments, agents, or brokers, using the underlying technology of blockchain.
+Anyone around the world on the network can transfer Bitcoins to someone else on the network regardless of geographic location; you just need to just open an account on the Bitcoin network and have some Bitcoins in it, and then you can transfer those Bitcoins.
+How do you get Bitcoins in your account?
 You can either purchase them online or mine them.

 Compared to traditional fiat currencies, assets can be transferred faster on the bitcoin network.
 The system also has lower transaction fees, because it’s decentralized and there are no intermediaries, and it is cryptographically secure—the identities of the sender and the receiver are kept hidden, and it is impossible to counterfeit or hack the transactions.
 Plus, all the information is available on a public ledger, so anyone can view the transactions.